steadybit/docs-public/install-and-configure/install-on-prem-platform/README.md

 # Install On-Prem Platform

+{% hint style="info" %}
->This documentation is only intended in the context of a supported PoC (Proof of Concept) together with the Steadybit team.
+This documentation is only intended in the context of a supported PoC (Proof of Concept) together with the Steadybit team.
->Please, [book an appointment](https://www.steadybit.com/request-demo) to scope your PoC before continuing to evaluate the on-prem solution.
+Please, [book an appointment](https://www.steadybit.com/request-demo) to scope your PoC before continuing to evaluate the on-prem solution.

->If you just want to try out Steadybit, we recommend you [sign up for our SaaS platform](https://signup.steadybit.com) for our SaaS platform.
+If you just want to try out Steadybit, we recommend you [sign up for our SaaS platform](https://signup.steadybit.com) for our SaaS platform.
+{% endhint %}

 This guide helps you with the initial installation and deployment of our steadybit platform On-Premise.
 It is explicitly of use for spaces where it is not yet possible to take advantage of our Software as a Service (SaaS) platform and the need to host our platform yourself.
 After completing this getting started, continue by [setting up steadybit](../install-agents/)